OpenDroneMap/FIELDimageR/README.md

 <div id="p2" />

 ---------------------------------------------
-#### 2. Selecting the targeted field from the original image
+#### 2. Uploading field orthomosaic and visualization

-> It is necessary to first reduce the image/mosaic size around the field boundaries for faster image analysis.
-Function to use: **`fieldCrop`**.
-The following example uses an image available to download here: [EX1_RGB.tif](https://drive.google.com/open?id=1S9MyX12De94swjtDuEXMZKhIIHbXkXKt).
+> The following example uses an image available to download here: [EX1_RGB.tif](https://drive.google.com/open?id=1S9MyX12De94swjtDuEXMZKhIIHbXkXKt).
+If necessary, the image/mosaic size can be reduced around the field boundaries for faster image analysis using the function: **`fieldCrop`**.

 ```r
 EX1 <- rast("EX1_RGB.tif")